As parents, we want our children to become successful adults.

 What the parent can do, is to de-shame the whole issue.
 This means showing to them that not knowing how to do these things is not the end of the world and that it is normal for people not to know some of this stuff at the start.

-Then parents can provide the instruction or some form of modeling to solve the problem.
+Then parents can provide the instruction or some form of modelling to solve the problem.

 2. Have a More Consultative Role than Be the Problem Solver for Them